RoentDek home

 1 Detector heads:

-A detector head consists of the micro-channel plate (MCP) stack and the delay-line anode.
+A detector head of type DLD or HEX consists of the micro-channel plate (MCP) stack and the delay-line anode.
+The DET MCP detectors contain a metal plate behind the MCP stack (only timing pick-up).

-The MCP stack usually contains two (resistance-matched) micro-channel plates with pore sizes of 12.5 or 25 micron and a channel length-to-diameter ratio (L/D) of 80:1 or 60:1, stacked in so-called Chevron configuration.
-The MCP stack is operated in gain saturation so that every particle hit creates a distinct electromagnetic signature and a well defined charge cloud, which is collected on the delay-line anode.
-Due to the characteristics of the delay-line anode several electronic signals on distinct contacts are produced in a time sequence, which encodes the information on the position and absolute time of the particle impact.
-The time sequence is usually registered by a (TDC) after front-end electronics’ signal shaping.
+The MCP stack usually features two (resistance-matched) micro-channel plates with pore sizes of typically 12.5 or 25 microns and a channel length-to-diameter ratio (L/D) between 80:1 and 40:1, stacked in so-called Chevron configuration.
+The MCP stack is operated in gain saturation so that every particle hit creates a distinct electromagnetic signal signature and a well-defined charge cloud, which is collected on anode.
+Due to the characteristics of the delay-line anode several electronic signals on distinct pick-up terminals are produced in a time sequence, which encodes the information on the position and absolute time of the particle impact.
+The time sequence is usually registered by a (TDC) after front-end electronics' signal shaping.

-Detectors for multi-hit analysis (e.g. fragment imaging): The HEX option (HEX80 and HEX120) is designated for experimental situations when particle bursts (“multi-hit”) shall be detected, i.e. more than one particle is likely to arrive about within a 100 ns period.
+Detectors for multi-hit analysis (e.g. fragment imaging): The HEX option (HEX80 and HEX100) is designated for experimental situations where particle bursts ("multi-hit") shall be detected, i.e. it is likely that more than one particle arrives within a short (<100 ns) period.

-Detectors with central hole: RoentDek can deliver detector options with central hole to allow a particle/photon beam pass though the detector (option _/o).
-Those detectors are usually built with Hexanodes (HEX40/o, HEX80/o, HEX120/o) and have customarily a 6.4 mm hole.
+Detectors with central hole: RoentDek can deliver detectors with a central hole, allowing a particle/photon beam to pass though the detector (option _/o).
+Those detectors are usually built with Hexanodes (HEX40/o, HEX80/o, HEX120/o) and have typically a 6.4 mm hole.
 They often require a special (user-defined) shielding tube.

 2 Feedthrough/Mounting: